 The Group's Finance Manual sets the standards for financial reporting and describes the accounting policies to be applied within the Group.
-The purpose of the manual is to ensure the relevance and reliability of each entity's financial statements, the comparability of those statements over time and with the financial statements of other entities.
+The purpose of the manual is to ensure the relevance and reliability as well as comparability of each entity's financial statements.